 Effective August 9.
-2021, the U.S.-Canadian border is expected to reopen.
+2021, Canada has reopened to fully-vaccinated Americans.
 This means it’s time to start planning your next Canada vacation.
 So what are you thinking?
 Window-shopping in Montreal?
 Checking out the view from the iconic CN tower?
 Climbing the Canadian Rockies?
 Whatever you decide, be sure to add travel insurance to your packing list.

 While Canadian citizens have government-provided healthcare, your U.S. domestic health insurance won’t cover you if you incur an injury or suffer an illness during your trip.
 Paying a small fee up front for good quality travel medical insurance can potentially save you from facing thousands of dollars in medical fees.